-- Increasing or decreasing price accompanied by increasing volume, suggests a confirmation of the price trend.
+- Increasing or decreasing price accompanied by increasing volume suggests a confirmation of the price trend.

-- Increasing or decreasing price accompanied by decreasing volume, suggests that the price movement is weak and lacking conviction.
+- Increasing or decreasing price accompanied by decreasing volume suggests that the price movement is weak and lacking conviction.

 The On Balance Volume indicator might be used by traders as a tool to confirm price trends or warn of potential price reversals because of divergences between the price and the OBV indicator.

-What Does High #1 to High #2
+What Does High #1 to High #2 Show?

 Merck stock made higher highs, but the On Balance Volume indicator made lower lows.
 This bearish divergence could be warning that price could potentially fall.

 Since the On Balance Volume indicator adds volume when price closes higher than the previous day’s close, the OBV indicator could be interpreted as meaning that less volume flowed into High #2 than flowed into making High #1.

-What Does High #2 to High #3
+What Does High #2 to High #3 Show?

 Again, the price of Merck stock increased, yet the OBV indicator warned that more volume was occuring on down days than up days.

-Low #1 to Low #2
+Interpreting Low #1 to Low #2

 The stock price made higher highs, generally considered a bullish signal; however, the On Balance Volume technical analysis indicator made lower lows.
 Volume on down days was on average larger than volume on up days.